WICG/view-transitions/default-ua-transitions.md

 ## Choosing between UA and Custom Transition
 This proposal provides authors control over whether a same-document navigation performs a UA transition.
 The base primitive is a setting called `same-document-ua-transition` with the following options:

+* `enable`: Enables UA transitions for all navigations.
 * `disable-atomic`: Disables UA transitions for atomic navigations.
 * `disable-swipe`: Disables UA transitions for swipe navigations.